jaimedantas/iso8583-decoder/README.md

 ## Documentation
 The documentation for the ISO 8583 Decoder is available online through the Swagger interface [here](https://9dhajsauof.execute-api.ca-central-1.amazonaws.com/swagger-ui.html).
-Below you can find details on how you can buuld and run this microservice locally.
+Below you can find details on how you can build and run this microservice locally.

 ## Introduction
 The ISO 8583 Decoder is a message decoder for the ISO 8383 protocol.
 Currently, it only supports the data element 108.
 However, developers can extend this application to process other data elements.

-### Challenge
-The ISO 8583 Decoder is capable of decoding LLLVAR data elements encoded with TLV (Tag-Length-Value).
+It is capable of decoding LLLVAR data elements encoded with TLV (Tag-Length-Value).

 ## System Design
 ISO 8583 Decoder is a Java microservice built using the Spring boot web framework.
 I used the [Java Fluent Validator](https://github.com/mvallim/java-fluent-validator)